-This report outlines the procedure used for collecting a relatively pure sample of single photoelectron charges for each of the in-ice DOMs in IceCube.
-MPE contamination was removed using the assumption that the MPE contamination is the convolution of the SPE distribution multiple times.
+This report outlines the procedure used for collecting a relatively pure sample of single-photoelectron charges for each of the in-ice DOMs in IceCube.
+MPE contamination was removed under the assumption that it is the convolution of the SPE distribution from multiple times.

-The SPE templates were extracted for each DOM and each season in the IceCube and Deep-Core detectors, and investigated for correlations with hardware related features.
-Both detectors do not show more than a 0.5% deviation in any of the fitted parameters over the investigated seasons, in agreement with Ref.
+The SPE templates were extracted for each DOM and each season in the IceCube and Deep-422 Core detectors and investigated for correlations with hardware-related features.
+Neither detector 423 shows more than a 0.5% deviation in any of the fitted parameters over the investigated seasons, in 424 agreement with Ref.
 [8].
-Yearly variations in the fit parameters are consistent with statistical fluctuations.
-The HQE DOMs located in the IceCube and DeepCore detectors were found to have a distinguishable Exp2 component from the standard DOMs.
-Similarly, DOMs with the old method of AC coupling were found to have a narrower and larger Gaussian component.
-This was not found to be due to a manufacturing process and is still under investigation.
+Yearly variations in the fit parameters are consistent with statistical fluc-425 tuations.
+The HOE DOMs located in the IceCube and DeepCore detectors were found to have an 426 Exp2 component distinguishable from the standard DOMs.
+Similarly, DOMs with the old method 427 of AC coupling were found to have a narrower and larger Gaussian component.
+This was not found 428 to be due to a manufacturing process and is still under investigation.
+429

 The SPE templates were introduced into the MC simulation production and the result was compared to the default charge distribution.
-A significant improvement in the description of the low level variables, total charge per DOM and total charge per event over the number of channels, was shown.
+A significant improvement in the description of the low-level variables, total charge per DOM, and total charge per event over the number of channels was shown.
 IceCube includes a systematic that scales the bare efficiency of the DOMs to maintain agreement with a quantity known from lab or in-ice measurements.
-After accounting for this shift the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to be minimal (percent level changes in the measured charge).
+After accounting for this shift, the effect on physics analysis, as shown by the bright-to-dim ratios, is expected to be minimal (percent level changes in the measured charge).

-The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit), has been revised and shows that the average gain was approximately $2.2\%\pm3.1\%$ higher than expected.
+The new method for extracting the calibration constant that determines the gain setting on each of the PMTs (the Gaussian mean of the fit) has been revised and shows that the average gain was approximately 2.2%±3.1% higher than expected.
 This will be implemented in future IceCube data reprocessing.

-42 Acknowledgments
+442 Acknowledgments

-We acknowledge the support from the following agencies: U.S. National Science Foundation - Office of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wiscon-444 sin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure 445 at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 446 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 447 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 448 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-449 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 450 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-451 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 452 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 453 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-454 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 455 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 456 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 457 Foundation (SNSF), Switzerland; National Research Foundation of Korea (NRF); Villum Fonden, 458 Danish National Research Foundation (DNRF), Denmark.
+We acknowledge the support from the following agencies: U.S. National Science Foundation - Office of Polar Programs, U.S. National Science Foundation - Physics Division, University of Wisconsin Alumni Research Foundation, the Grid Laboratory Of Wisconsin (GLOW) grid infrastructure sin Alumni Research Foundation, the Grid Laboratory OI wisconsin (GLOW) grid initastructure at the University of Wisconsin - Madison, the Open Science Grid (OSG) grid infrastructure; U.S. 446 Department of Energy, and National Energy Research Scientific Computing Center, the Louisiana 447 Optical Network Initiative (LONI) grid computing resources; Natural Sciences and Engineering 448 Research Council of Canada, WestGrid and Compute/Calcul Canada; Swedish Research Coun-449 cil, Swedish Polar Research Secretariat, Swedish National Infrastructure for Computing (SNIC), 450 and Knut and Alice Wallenberg Foundation, Sweden; German Ministry for Education and Re-451 search (BMBF), Deutsche Forschungsgemeinschaft (DFG), Helmholtz Alliance for Astroparticle 452 Physics (HAP), Research Department of Plasmas with Complex Interactions (Bochum), Germany; 453 Fund for Scientific Research (FNRS-FWO), FWO Odysseus programme, Flanders Institute to en-454 courage scientific and technological research in industry (IWT), Belgian Federal Science Policy 455 Office (Belspo); University of Oxford, United Kingdom; Marsden Fund, New Zealand; Australian 456 Research Council; Japan Society for Promotion of Science (JSPS); the Swiss National Science 457 Foundation (SNSF), Switzerland: National Research Foundation of Korea (NRF); Villum Fonden, 458 Danish National Research Foundation (DNRF), Denmark.
 459